 Download the ETF Snapshot for free.

-In this infographic from iShares, we show how fixed income ETFs help address these challenges.
-It’s the second in a five-part series covering key insights from the ETF Snapshot, a comprehensive report on how institutional investors manage volatility.
+In this infographic from iShares, we rank the top criteria institutional investors use when selecting an ETF.
+It’s the last of a five-part series covering key insights from the ETF Snapshot, a comprehensive report on how ETFs are being used.

 For instance, here is how responses broke down by location: